Motley Fool Ventures Invests in VCs Committed to Upending Venture Status Quo

 When VCs talk about deal flow, they often focus on introductions from personal connections, other venture funds, and founders they formerly backed.
 When those sources are not diverse, it creates a circular reference that feeds a closed system.
 By investing in, and collaborating with, this outstanding cohort of fund managers, we are intentionally opening our network to fellow VCs and founders who are being overlooked and underestimated.
-When raising our fund, we told our investors that we would look inside and outside the norms for great investment opportunities, and this is just one way that we are making good on our commitment.
+When we raised our fund, we told our investors that we would look inside and outside the norms for great investment opportunities, and this is just one way that we are making good on our commitment.

-Motley Fool Ventures, while founded in 2018, is still a new fund.
+Motley Fool Ventures, though founded in 2018, is still a new fund.
 While there is a strong philosophical and cultural overlap with The Motley Fool, we are independently setting the policies, procedures, and practices that will be the foundation of how we operate for a very long time.
 We are forming habits and priorities that, especially if we are successful, will become increasingly difficult to change.
-We are doing this now because we believe diversity, inclusion, and equity are not things that just happen, but are the result of intentional, constructive actions.
+We are doing this now because we believe diversity, inclusion, and equity are not things that just happen but are the result of intentional, constructive actions.
 If we truly want our portfolio to reflect our best vision of our future, we will have to do more than hope it will happen.

-When we launched this program, roughly 40% of our invested capital went to women-led companies, and the majority of our capital to companies with diverse leadership teams.
+When we launched this program, roughly 40% of our invested capital went to women-led companies and the majority of our capital to companies with diverse leadership teams.
 However, Black and Brown founders only constituted 8% of our portfolio.
 Further analysis revealed that we were not seeing enough startups founded by people of color.
 Just to be clear, we don’t believe we had a “pipeline” problem.
 We had a “fishing in the same pond” problem – an all-too-common circumstance in VC that transpires from attending the same pitch events, or hearing the same whispers about up-and-coming (but non-diverse) companies, or monitoring standard industry sources.
 Even as we committed ourselves to pushing these aside and finding new sources of deal flow, the results didn’t meet our goals.

 How We Decided

-Obviously, we chose the latter, and are looking to build a strong and supportive community that will be mutually beneficial for all.
+Obviously, we chose the latter and are looking to build a strong and supportive community that will be mutually beneficial for all.

 We looked at a wide variety of factors during our diligence process.
 At the very top of the list was our belief that each fund will deliver an excellent return for its LPs.
-We then focused on alignment with our existing strategy of investing in tech-enabled companies, with preference to groups that we thought could be co-investors or invested one stage before or after us.
-This step eliminated a few funds we believed were great, but not a fit for this program.
-We will continue to develop relationships with those managers, as they are very important to the overall ecosystem.
+We then focused on alignment with our existing strategy of investing in tech-enabled companies, with preference to groups that we thought could be coinvestors or invested one stage before or after us.
+This step eliminated a few funds we believed were great but not a fit for this program.
+We will continue to develop relationships with those managers as they are very important to the overall ecosystem.

 We studied the GPs’ experiences and investing performance prior to their new fund, their commitment to diversity, the underpinnings of their investment thesis, deal sourcing strategy, geographic focus, and key differentiating factors.

-The Motley Fool’s purpose is to make the world smarter, happier, and richer, and we hope that this group of Venture Funds will help us do precisely that.
+The Motley Fool’s purpose is to make the world smarter, happier, and richer, and we hope that this group of venture funds will help us do precisely that.

-GPs: Alexandria Lafci
+GP: Alexandria Lafci

 Description: Construction innovation is a prerequisite to closing the global housing gap.
-Hometeam Ventures invests in and scales double bottom line startups that improve the construction life cycle by reducing cost, increasing speed, and improving quality, resulting in more adequate housing globally.
+Hometeam Ventures invests in and scales double bottom-line startups that improve the construction life cycle by reducing cost, increasing speed, and improving quality, resulting in more adequate housing globally.

 GP: Simeon Iheagwam

-Description: NOEMIS Ventures is an early stage venture capital firm that invests in and partners with pre-seed and seed stage startups in Fintech, AI/ML, and Marketplaces.
+Description: NOEMIS Ventures is an early-stage venture capital firm that invests in and partners with pre-seed and seed-stage startups in fintech, AI/ML, and marketplaces.

 GPs: Lorine Pendleton, Karen Kerr, Noramay Cadena, Juliana Garaizar, Daphne Dufresne

-Description: The Portfolia Rising America Fund invests directly in early stage and growth companies in the US where people of color and LGBTQ investors see opportunity for returns and market impact.
-The Fund focuses on founders, ecosystems and products and services historically overlooked by traditional venture capitalists but positioned for significant growth and profitability.
+Description: The Portfolia Rising America Fund invests directly in early-stage and growth companies in the U.S. where people of color and LGBTQ investors see opportunity for returns and market impact.
+The fund focuses on founders, ecosystems, and products and services historically overlooked by traditional venture capitalists but positioned for significant growth and profitability.

 GPs: Austin Clements, Ajay Relan